-JHU Summer Research ExperienceCCBC Honors Program students are eligible to apply for the selective Mellon Scholar Summer Research Experience, a 10-week paid residential program at the JHU Homewood campus.
-Each year, 10 CCBC Honors Program students are admitted to this program, which introduces them to the techniques of humanities research while building a learning community around a project.
+JHU Summer Research ExperienceCCBC Honors Program students are eligible to apply for the selective Mellon Scholar Summer Research Experience, a 10-week paid program in partnership with Johns Hopkins University.
+Each year, CCBC Honors Program students are admitted to this program, which introduces them to the techniques of humanities research while building a learning community around a project.

 Students selected for the Mellon Scholar Summer Research Experience receive a competitive stipend, allowing them to focus on their educational goals.
 They select classes in a variety of research topics, such as the digital humanities.
 They also travel to the Leadership Alliance National Symposium, where they present research, network and take advantage of professional development opportunities.

 - Rising sophomores and recent graduates preparing to transfer to JHU or other four-year institutions

 - Current or intended major within the Humanities

 - Applications include a short essay about future goals and how this experience will contribute to these goals, a resume, and indication of your summer availability.

 Upon review of your application, you may be invited to interview with the Director of Undergraduate Research from the Krieger School of Arts and Sciences at Johns Hopkins University.
 Interviews will be scheduled on each campus during the beginning of March.
 Details will be provided in the interview notification.